Nothing dodgy about Paris drink - Djokovic's wife

-Novak Djokovic: Wife Jelena says 'nothing dodgy' about Paris Masters final drink
+Novak Djokovic: Wife Jelena says 'nothing dodgy' about Paris Masters drink

 Last updated on .From the section Tennis

-There was nothing "dodgy" about a drink prepared for Novak Djokovic during Sunday's Paris Masters final, says his wife Jelena.
+There was nothing "dodgy" about a drink prepared for Novak Djokovic during Saturday's Paris Masters semi-final win, says his wife Jelena.

 A video showing Djokovic's physio Ulises Badio mixing a drink while being shielded by his team has been viewed 15 million times on social media.